CodeMaster7000/Diwali-Diya/README.md

 # Diwali Diya

-An HTML, CSS &amp; JS animated diya to celebrate Diwali 2024.
+An HTML & CSS animated diya to celebrate Diwali 2024.